-They have two new exhibits opening this summer and I was hoping to see both of them.
 The Pittsburgh Zoo is a great size and their exhibits are awesome!
 There is a lot of walking and a lot of hills so be prepared and bring a stroller if you think your kids may tire out.

 Our first stop was to see the Red Panda and the Komodo Dragon.
 The red panda was walking around and the kids loved it!!
 I love the flow of the zoo and the exhibits really help you see the animals habitat.